sfajfer/Master-of-Gu/Gu Index.md

 Health: 9

-Food: 5 cubic centimeterrs of skin
+Food: 5 cubic centimeters of skin

-Effect: Touch a creature.
-For 1 hour, they are immune to the *bleeding* status effect and cannot bleed.
+Effect: Remove the *bleeding* condition from a creature you touch.

+### Thick Blood Gu
+*Rank 1 Carver*

+Cost: 25 portions

+Range: Self

+Health: 6

+Food:

+Keywords: [**Expendable**], [**Dao**]

+Effect: Your blood is permanently modified to coagulate much quicker than normal.
+Whenever you gain the *bleeding* condition, reduce the number of stacks of *bleeding* you receive by 1.
+At the end of each of your turns, reduce the number of stacks of *bleeding* you have by 1.

 ### Vein Burst Gu
 *Rank 2 Attack*